Skills4EOSC-Network/CCs/Skills4EOSC_CC_Node_X/Node_X_template.md

 - 2023

 ## Organization/Unit Structure
-ICDI is organized as a network of experts, initiatives, and research infrastructures ......
+<Organization-name> is organized as a network of experts, initiatives, and research infrastructures ......

 ## Competences
 The competences made available within the <Node-name> are: